Hey there sweet sister,

 But you may be asking…What is “The Nest?”
-Well, myself and four other ah-may-zing ladies who have their own infertility stories, their own daily struggles, and their own message of hope, came together one evening and decided to create a place that provides women struggling with infertility a safe environment to find refuge as they tell their story and find hope.
+The Nest is a place that provides women struggling with infertility a safe environment to find refuge as they tell their story and find hope.

 It’s a place that provides peace and restoration.